Quick Checklist for Raising Baby Chicks

-Baby chicks are easy to raise but you must be prepared and have your brooder set up correctly.
-This is a must need quick checklist for raising baby chicks!
+Baby chicks are easy to raise, but you must be prepared and have your brooder set up correctly.
+This is a must-have quick checklist for raising baby chicks!

 QUICK CHECKLIST for RAISING BABY CHICKS

-- If you have many dead and weak chicks contact your hatchery immediately for a possible solution
+- Help Weakened Chicks: give weak chicks extra sugar water or the milk mixture.
+If you have many dead or weak chicks, contact your hatchery for help.

-- Chicks grow fast: Start thinking about the next stage: more floor space, larger water founts & feeders, small roosts & Chick Grower Feed
+- Plan for Growth: chicks grow quickly.
+Start thinking about their next stage: larger space, bigger water founts and feeders, small roosts, and Chick Grower Feed.

 You May Also Enjoy: